White Had to be Black

 When Bagmandspolitiet was making out to the Danish public that I and my companies were “criminal” by using lawyers offices for companies registered in the respective countries and not employing any staff.
 That this was “criminal” somewhat showed the political attitude at the time, something which still prevails among many Danes.

-It is a well-known fact that so many offshore companies and indeed US, Dutch, Irish and even the UK holding companies do not employ any staff and as Bagmandspolitiet claims are just “post-boxes” with no real activity behind.
+It is a well-known fact that so many offshore companies and indeed US, Dutch, Irish and even the UK holding companies do not employ any staff and as Bagmandspolitiet claims are just “post-boxes” with no real activity behind them.

 “The Danish National Bank, the Ministry of Trade, the Company Register and Copenhagen tax authorities all conspired against Hauschildt and the companies whilst using the involvement of the Ministry of Justice, the Special Prosecution and the court as henchmen”

 – Advocate Folmer Reindel to the City Court in 1982 and later in 1988 in front of the full Court of Human Rights with 17 Judges from 17 member countries

 Companies like Google and Microsoft use companies in Holland, Bermuda and indeed many other places without anyone employed, all just registered at a law office.
 This has according to Sunday Times (2011) saved Google alone in the last 5 years more than US$5 billion in taxation, all legal.
 I know of several substantial Scandinavian companies which for many decades has used “post-box” companies to save billions in local taxes.
 In fact, these companies could not survive international without taking full advantage of offshore entities.